openDSME is an open source implementation of IEEE 802.15.4 DSME.

 Main repository of openDSME

-The repository of the core module can be found at github.com/openDSME/openDSME.
+The repository of the core module can be found at https://github.com/RIOT-OS/openDSME.

 Probably, you will never have to check out this repository directly, because it is integrated as a submodule in the other repositories.